 Don’t Pay More Than Necessary

-The biggest temptation is the impulse purchase when you’re making decisions with your emotions and not your critical-thinking skills.
+The biggest temptation is the impulse purchase.
+This is when you make decisions with your emotions and not your critical-thinking skills.
 Resist impulse buying by taking these steps when shopping:

 - If you see something appealing, wait 24 hours.